Torrenting is legal when sharing is permitted.

 - Avoid pirated software and game repacks.
 This is where legal and malware risk overlap the most.

 - Check file types before opening anything.
-A video should not require an executable player from the torrent folder.
+A video should not require an executable player from the torrent folder; if it does, use the MP4 and archive safety checks linked above before running anything.

 - Do not disable protection to install a torrent download.
 Treat that instruction as a stop sign.